oranda/libanius/README.md

 The core use is as a vocabulary builder in a new language, but it is designed to be flexible enough to present questions and answers of all types.

 The implementation is in Scala.
-The primary target platform is Android.
+The main target platforms are the Web and Android.

 Suggestions for new features and code improvements will be happily received by: